-- The CAA will apply a financial incentive to encourage high quality engagement between NERL and its customers on its capex programme, including through the development and publication of its Service and Investment Plan plans during NR23.
-In the light of reviews to be undertaken by the Independent Reviewer, if NERL's engagement with its customers does not reach an appropriate standard (determined in accordance with the scoring matrix for the incentive), then any incentives will be applied accordingly. - The maximum penalty shall be capped at NERL's rate of return on equity on its actual capex in the price control period.
-Any penalty will be implemented by either: - a RAB adjustment; or - a revenue adjustment at the beginning of the NR28 price control.
+The CAA applies a financial incentive to encourage high quality engagement between NERL and its customers on its capex programme, including through the development and publication of its Service and Investment Plan plans during NR23.
+In the light of reviews to be undertaken by the Independent Reviewer, if NERL's engagement with its customers does not reach an appropriate standard (determined in accordance with the scoring matrix for the incentive), then any incentives will be applied accordingly.
+More information on the incentive, including how any penalties are calculated and the maximum penalty that can be applied are in the guidance on NERL's capital expenditure engagement incentive in our Provisional Decision.
+Penalties may be implemented by either a RAB adjustment or a revenue adjustment at the price control review.